yiwenren/2019/Array and sort.md

     if (start >= end) {
       return;
     }

     int left = start, right = end;
     int mid = (left + right) / 2;

+    // key point 2: every time you compare left & right, it should be
+    // left <= right not left < right
     while(left <= right) {
-      while(left <= right && array[left] < array[mid]) {
+      // key point 1: pivot is the value, not the index while(left <= right && array[left] < array[mid]) {
         left++;
       }